Leibwatcher/Network-Security-Groups--NSGs-and-Inspecting-Network-Protocols/README.md

 After both are done being created, you can go to your "vitrual Machine" tab or your "Resource Group" tab in the Azure front page.
 You can view both Vitrual machine at once and you observe both have different operating system.

 ![Screenshot 2023-08-24 172348](https://github.com/Leibwatcher/Network-Security-Groups--NSGs-and-Inspecting-Network-Protocols/assets/137578446/d485a0c4-386e-49c2-bb02-765f4aa1405c)

+STEP2: INSTALL WIRESHARK

+With your Virtual Machines are done and ready.
+A quick search for "Remote Desktop Connection" and enter the the public Ip Address of VM1 and enter the virtual machine.